k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 1. Add the LU parameters to the **LuParams** MTable (located under *References* in the Project tree).

    Note that starting from TDM V8.1, the previous translation object, **trnLuParams**, has been replaced with the **LuParams** MTable.
 Deploy all LUs to the debug server and run the **RunTDMDBUpgradeScripts** flow.
 This flow executes the **convertLuTranslations** flow to convert old TDM translations into the corresponding TDM MTables.
-Each execution of the convertLuTranslations flow deletes and repopulates the related MTables.
+Each execution of the convertLuTranslations flow deletes the related MTables and repopulates them.

 2. The LuParams has the following fields: